Before & After school

-Waterbury YMCA is proud to offer two day camps unmatched in customer service, quality of program, and most importantly, caring and professional staff.
-Our staff inspire campers to learn and demonstrate the Y core values of caring, honesty, respect, and responsibility through positive role modeling and important "teachable moments".
-Serving children 4 to 15 years of age, every day is a safe new adventure specifically tailored towards the age of your camper.
-With activities such as archery, swimming, arts & crafts, boating, field games, nature, hiking, family nights, overnights and more, camp is sure to be a memorable experience.
+Waterbury YMCA is proud to offer two day camps unmatched in customer service, quality, and most importantly, caring and professional staff.
+We inspire campers to learn and demonstrate the Y core values of caring, honesty, respect, and responsibility through positive role modeling and important "teachable moments".
+Serving children 4 to 15 years of age, every day is a safe new adventure specifically tailored toward the age of your camper.
+Activities include archery, swimming, arts & crafts, boating, nature, hiking, family nights and more, camp is sure to be a memorable experience.

 Outdoor Center at YMCA Camp Mataucha

 During the school year, the Outdoor Center offers many opportunities for fun, learning and growth.
 Consider joining us for one of our Vacation Camp programs on days off from school.
 We also host FREE fun family events including an Easter Eggstravaganza, Halloween Carnival, and Breakfast with Santa.